CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 This repository accompanies our research paper on **real-time small-object weapon detection**.
 The main contributions:

-1. 📦 **A large, realistic, public dataset** — **26,528 images / 38,067 manually annotated instances** across 4 classes (`knife`, `pistol`, `long_gun`, `no_weapon`), extracted from **1,200+ YouTube videos** (CCTV, action films, firearm tutorials, shooting-range & tactical-training footage) plus curated web images, spanning motion blur, varied lighting, occlusion, and dense crowds.
-Hosted as two companion Roboflow projects forming a single dataset.
+1. 📦 **A large, realistic, public dataset** — **26,528 images / 38,067 manually annotated instances** across 4 classes (`knife`, `pistol`, `long_gun`, `no_weapon`), extracted from **1,200+ YouTube videos** (CCTV, action films, firearm tutorials, shooting-range & tactical-training footage) plus curated web images, spanning motion blur, varied lighting, occlusion, and dense crowds — one of the largest open-access weapon-related resources, hosted as two companion Roboflow projects forming a single dataset.
 2. 🧬 **A leakage-free evaluation protocol** — perceptual-hash clustering of near-duplicate video frames with whole-cluster split assignment and a cross-split audit, so reported metrics measure **generalization**, not memorization.
-3. 📉 **A small-object-aware loss** (A1–A4) — dynamic curriculum weighting, auxiliary center loss (evaluated, then disabled), adaptive loss clipping, and a small-object-tuned Task-Aligned assigner.
+3. 📉 **A small-object-aware loss** (A1–A4) — dynamic curriculum weighting, an auxiliary center loss (evaluated honestly, then disabled), adaptive loss clipping, and a small-object-tuned Task-Aligned assigner.
 4. 🏗️ **Five zero-gated, append-only head modules** (B1–B5) — every module starts as an exact identity of the pretrained baseline and opens only where it reduces the loss; the P3/P4/P5 layout, backbone, and neck are untouched (a P2/five-scale extension was tested and **rejected**).
-5. 🔬 **An extensive, honest evaluation** — 40+ architectural variants, loss grid searches, per-size and per-class ablations, a **3-seed reproducibility study**, a **controlled comparison against YOLO26** under identical conditions, and **zero-shot external validation** on three public benchmarks.
+5. 🔬 **An extensive, honest evaluation** — 40+ architectural variants, loss grid searches, per-size and per-class ablations, a **3-seed reproducibility study**, a **controlled comparison against YOLO26** under identical conditions, **zero-shot external validation** on three public benchmarks, and qualitative error analysis of the most safety-critical failure modes.
+6. 📎 **Extensive supplementary material** — hyperparameter-tuning results, all tested architecture variants, the exact image-level split assignments, and many examples of instances missed or misdetected by the baseline but handled by the proposed model.

 ### 💡 Applications